 The Kenwood R-2000 was the first modestly priced communications receiver to offer a host of advanced capabilities; succeeding the R-600 and R-1000.
 The R-2000 tunes from 100 to 29999.9 kHz in five modes (AM, FM, USB, LSB, and CW).
 The R-2000 presents the listener with three different tuning rates (and a frequency lock) plus convenient 1 MHz UP/DOWN buttons.
 A noise blanker, four position attenuator, AGC and all mode squelch are also included.
 The ten channel memory stores frequency and mode.
 The band-scan mode permits the R-2000 to scan between two user selected frequencies (at three rates!).
 The built-in seven digit fluorescent tube digital display indicates frequency to the nearest 100 Hz.
 With dimmer switch.
 The dual 24 hour quartz digital clock-timer can be used to activate the radio and an auxiliary device (recorder, etc.) for absentee DXing.
 The large front mounted speaker insures good fidelity.
 The rear panel has input for coaxial or hi-Z wire antennas.

 It is especially good for listening to international broadcast stations.
 Lacks some selectivity, but otherwise is quite good.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Kenwood R-2000.
+We collect prices paid by real hams over the years to help you estimate the value of a used Kenwood R-2000.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Kenwood R-2000 might be around:
+Based on historic data, today's second-hand price of the Kenwood R-2000 is around: